sci-42ver/SICP_SDF/sicp_notes.md

 ## @@*em* tracking when reading the book (Read *before doing the related exercises*)
 - up to section 3.3.3 (included).
 ## @@to reread after reading later chapters (strikethrough to mark already read)
-tracked up to section 2.5 (included) by searching "chapter", "section" and "exercise" (the 3rd  began from chapter 3 since in the former chapters I will just do the exercises when they are referred to.
+tracked up to section 2.5 (included) by searching "chapter", "section" and "*exercise*" (*the 3rd*  began from chapter 3 since in the former chapters I will just do the exercises when they are referred to.
 But that may probably lack some background knowledge when doing exercises a bit earlier).
 ### ~~1.2~~
 - ~~> You may wonder why anyone would care about raising numbers to the 1000th power.
 See Section 1.2.6.~~
 ### ~~1.3~~